-\begin{Theorem} For any dimension $d$, temperature $\alpha>0$ and point density $\rho>0$, the Gaussian random permutation with these parameters satisfies a Markov property, and is a Gibbs measure for the specifications induced by the finite-volume distribution \eqref{finite-box}.
+Our main result can now be stated as follows. \begin{Theorem} For any dimension $d$, temperature $\alpha>0$ and point density $\rho>0$, the Gaussian random permutation with these parameters satisfies a Markov property, and is a Gibbs measure for the specification induced by the finite-volume distribution \eqref{finite-box}.
 Furthermore, the point marginal of this measure is the boson point process. \end{Theorem}